starkville-tech-meetup/starkville-tech-meetup.github.io/docs/README.md

 </a>
 on the same topic.

-You can also see the slides for past presentations [here](presentations.md).
+You can also see the slides for other past presentations [here](presentations.md).

 ### Social Media
 <style>